-Rule 8-18 will require amendments based on litigation settlement agreements, including results of the heavy liquid leak study.
-Therefore, estimates of emission reductions and cost-effectiveness for this control and monitoring may change as the heavy liquid leak study progresses.
-Results of the study are also expected to inform health risk analyses required by Rule 11-18, so further controls based on implementation of Rule 11-18 may also be taken into consideration when evaluating further rulemaking activity.
+Rule 8-18 will require amendments based on results of the Heavy Liquid Leak Study.
+Therefore, estimates of emission reductions and cost-effectiveness for this control and monitoring may change as the study progresses.
+Results of the study are also expected to inform health risk analyses required by Regulation 11, Rule 18: Reduction of Risk from Air Toxic Emissions at Existing Facilities (Rule 11-18), so further controls based on implementation of Rule 11-18 may also be taken into consideration when evaluating further rulemaking activity.